phiroict/training-kube-certification/readme.md

 | concourse_create | Create the stack, assumes `concource_init` and `concourse_keygen` have run                                                                                                       |
 | concourse_delete | Clean up the stack except the `ci` namespace                                                                                                                                     |
 | concourse_all | Runs concourse_init, keygen and create in one go for convenience |

+## CD

+For Continues deployment we use argocd that is installed in its own namespace.
+It will make sure the infrastructure is running and the applications are in a specific state.
+Note that it will use kustomize to generate the resources and as such has no knowledge of the infra and application layout.

 # Appendixes
 ## Convenient commands